-It’s been a week since the Malaysian government imposed a nationwide Movement Control Order (MCO) to curb Coronavirus spread.
-Even if you’re a hardcore introvert, cabin fever might have already settled in.
+Even if you’re a hardcore introvert, cabin fever may hit.
 Whether you’re living alone, have a few housemates, or are with family, it’s a huge challenge to deal with the implications of the deadly virus and also the major disruption to your routine.

 We spoke to Kenny Lim, executive director of Befrienders KL on how to take care of our mental health during times like these.
 Even if you’re unaffected, keep other members of the family or your home in mind, especially if they’re prone to anxiety or depression.
 Lim offers 7 guidelines to help you get through this with your sanity (hopefully) intact.